shosing/MulePagination/README.md

 - /customers : retrieves list of customers.
 - /customers?postcde=2135 : retrieves list of customers with postcode 2135
-- /customer/1 - gets a sinfle customer from database with ID equal to 1.
+- /customer/1 - gets a sigfle customer from database with ID equal to 1.

 This application allows customer to retrieves cached customer details based on the 'cache-control' passed in header request